 |Stage 0||There is marked growth of abnormal cells, which have not spread to neighboring tissue but have the potential to develop into a tumor (also termed carcinoma in situ)|

 |Stage I, Stage II, and Stage III||Assignment of various stages occurs according to the specific type of tumor, taking into account different criteria such as size (diameter), invasive depth, and infiltration of neighboring tissue|

-The combination of all three categories finally determines the tumor stage.
-The criteria for staging is specifically defined according to tumor type and is based on the statistical analysis of stage-specific prognosis and corresponding treatment options.
+The combination of all 3 categories determines the tumor stage.
+The criteria for staging are specifically defined according to tumor type and are based on the statistical analysis of stage-specific prognosis and corresponding treatment options.

-Staging is a routine part of tumor diagnostics since it has considerable influence on the course of the treatment.
-Important diagnostic procedures involved for the detection of stages of tumor involve radiological modalities such as ultrasound, CT and x-ray (determination of tumor size and local spread, lymph node involvement as well as distant metastases), nuclear medicine, and tissue sampling for histological, immuno-histochemical and/or cytological examination
+Staging is a routine part of tumor diagnostics because it has considerable influence on the course of treatment.
+Important diagnostic procedures for tumor staging involve radiologic modalities such as ultrasonography, computed tomography, and x-ray imaging (for determining tumor size and local spread, lymph node involvement, and distant metastases); nuclear medicine techniques; and tissue sampling for histologic, immunohistochemical, and/or cytologic examination.

 Note: Staging describes the totality of all indicated examinations that are necessary to determine malignant tumor spread.
 Observations are described by TNM classification and are assigned to a specific stage.